wormtracker/zentracker/README.md

 # zentracker
 A simple and user-friendly multiworm tracker.
-Can be used as an analysis toolkit for extracting a variety of morphological and behavioural data from objects moving on a flat surface.
+Can be used as an analysis toolkit for extracting morphological and behavioural data from videos of objects moving in a 2D environment.

 ### Compiled version